edit on github↗

 print(result.output["messages"][-1].content)

-Checkpointing and observability
+Checkpointing and LangSmith

 app = workflow.compile()

-# app = workflow.compile(checkpointer=MemorySaver()) # don't do this
+# app = workflow.compile(checkpointer=MemorySaver())

 from agentspan.agents.testing import mock_run, MockEvent, expect